xaviervia/sketch2json/README.md

 ## What is the structure of the contents of each file?

 As far as I know, there is no official documentation yet.

-Meanwhile this [structure information](https://gist.github.com/xaviervia/edbea95d321feacaf0b5d8acd40614b2) from my explorations might be handy.
+Meanwhile here you can find [Flowtype definitions for Sketch 43+ JSON](https://github.com/darknoon/sketchapp-json-flow-types/blob/master/types.js) by @darknoon to use as guide.

 ## Related